saliWd/div/pico/notes.md

 # Project documentation

-* Goal: document the build chain to get widaktiv-target on current build tools.
+* Goal: document
+   1. the build chain to get widaktiv-target on current build tools.
 One build running on the pimorini display (using animations and background picture), the other headless with just one button.
+   1. the development of the power meter readout using the pico_w board.
+Micropython is used for this one

-## build chain
+## widaktiv build chain

 1. Get pico sdk: https://github.com/raspberrypi/pico-sdk.
 Tested with repository from 2022-07-26 (more or less release 1.4.0)
 1. Get pico examples: https://github.com/raspberrypi/pico-examples Tested with repository from 2022-07-26